aecon/prionBrain3D/README.md

 # prionBrain3D

-**Under Development.
+**UNDER DEVELOPMENT..
 The corresponding publication will be available soon.**

 A python package to analyze 3D neuronal cells in prion-infected brain samples, acquired at micro-meter pixel resolution.